thesoul214/typescript-cheatsheet/README.md

 ### TypeScript & React.createRef

-Similarly to how we just created a reference using the `useRef` API, let's now use the `React.createRef` API to set up a reference by initializing it as null and declaring the HTML type:
+Similarly to how we just created a reference using the `useRef` API, let"s now use the `React.createRef` API to set up a reference by initializing it as null and declaring the HTML type:

 ```tsx
   /// ...